ellinokon/hkon.me/content/blog/weeknotes-1.md

 The next book I am working on is [_Company of One_](https://ofone.co/).
 1/4th ways through the book it's already looking like a winner.
-After being subscribed to Paul Jarvis' newsletter for a few years that comes as no suprise.
+After being subscribed to Paul Jarvis' newsletter for a few years that comes as no surprise.

 What did come as a surprise was the book _Bad Blood: Secrets and Lies in a Silicon Valley Startup_.
 I listened to it as an audiobook, and boy is it a